The Top Power Tools Every DIYer Wants for Christmas

 Attention Basement Remodelers…

 This nine-piece set contains everything you need to drive the most common concrete screw sizes: four drill bits, a drive sleeve, two hex drive bits and two Phillips drive bits.
 The drive sleeve makes it simple to shift from drilling to driving in seconds.
-Check it out and find a retailer at irwin.com.
+These tips make fastening to concrete a snap!

 User-Friendly Miter Saw Stand